Healthy Homes Assessment Hastings Central

 Home Assessments Hastings Central for Rental Properties

-There are many things you should look for in a house evaluation to determine if your rental property is in compliance with the minimum requirements of the Healthy Homes Standards.
-The most common are:
+There are numerous things to look over in the home inspection to determine whether your rental property meets the minimum requirements of the Healthy Homes Standards.
+There are a few examples:

 • Can the unit heat up sufficient capacity?